0% booking fees. Browse venues →

 If your organisation is experiencing a period of growth, you might be ending the year with more employees than you started with.

 For example, if your organisation started with 1000 employees but ended the calendar year with 1100 employees, you'd first calculate the average number of employees: (1000 + 1100) / 2 = 1050.
-You'd then divide the number that left by 1050.
-So if 50 employees left, the calculation would be 50 / 1050 = 4.8% attrition rate.

 The importance of monitoring attrition rates